wragge/dfat-documents-web/_volumes/volume-27-australia-and-the-united-kingdom-1960-1975/352-cablegram-prltchett-to-waller.md

 ---
+doc_date: '1972-11-26'
+doc_num: 352
+doc_order: 352
+naa_refs:
+- naa_barcode: 552872
+  naa_control_symbol: 67/1/3 PART 6
+  naa_series: A1838
+  reference: '[NAA: A1838, 67/1/3 PART 6]'
-title: "352 CABLEGRAM, PRlTCHETT TO WALLER"
+title: CABLEGRAM, PRlTCHETT TO WALLER
-volume: "Volume 27: Australia and the United Kingdom, 1960–1975"
+vol_full_title: 'Volume 27: Australia and the United Kingdom, 1960–1975'
-doc_id: 10218
 vol_id: 27
-doc_date: 1972-11-26
+vol_title: 'Volume 27: Australia and the United Kingdom, 1960–1975'
 ---

-# 352 CABLEGRAM, PRlTCHETT TO WALLER

-NAA: A1838, 67/1/3 PART 6

 Australian High Commission, London, 26 November 1972

 19078\.
 Confidential

  **Immigration into Britain**

-Thank you for your 15097 and other cables containing guidance and for the useful advice on Australian Press coverage.1
+Thank you for your 15097 and other cables containing guidance and for the useful advice on Australian Press coverage.[1](#f1)

  _Desirability of considered public guidance_

 2\.
 Your instruction should be sufficient for us to manage for the time being, although you will appreciate that however careful and low-key our backgrounding we cannot guarantee that it will not be transposed by other performers.
 (Although the Government’s Commons defeat has to some extent deflated things here, the situation is still volatile).